By far the most difficult part of blogging is coming up with fresh content.

 Therefore, it is very important to always proofread and edit your blog post before publishing.
 Look out for spelling errors, punctuations, grammar etc.

-Majority of internet users are critics.
+The majority of internet users are critics.
 This is very normal.
 If they spot silly mistakes in your blogs posts such as wrong spellings or an inaccurate grammatical structure whatsoever, be sure most will call you out for it.

 You’ll receive emails that will most likely take the form of a slap.